Charles Bronson Net Worth

-Charles Bronson net worth and salary: Tough guy actor Charles Bronson had a decidedly tough net worth of approximately $12.5 million before he made his final great escape to the sky.
+Charles Bronson net worth and salary: Tough guy actor Charles Bronson had a decidedly tough net worth of $65 million before he made his final great escape to the sky in 2003.
 But a net worth like that didn't come easy – he had to kick ass all around the globe eventually becoming the highest-paid actor in the world.
-Charles Bronson made his film debut way back in 1951 – an uncredited part in You're in the Navy Now.
-After that, he continued to work in small parts in movies, including as Vincent Price's "deaf mute" henchman Igor in the 3D horror classic House of Wax.
-A year later, in 1954, he changed his name from Buchinsky to Bronson in order to escape a perceived stigma associated with an Eastern-European last name.
-Then, in 1960, he landed a role in what would become his breakout film: The Magnificent Seven, also starring Steve McQueen.
-From there, Bronson would continue to be a familiar face in other ensemble action/adventure movies like The Great Escape.
-He finally broke out as a solo star in Death Wish, which led to his being a real star with smaller studios, starring in sequels to his signature movie and other action movies unrelated to Death Wish.
-After his death in 1998, he remains a cult favorite among movie fans today.
+Charles Bronson made his film debut way back in 1951 in an uncredited part in movie "You're in the Navy Now".
+After that, he continued to work in small parts in movies, including as Vincent Price's deaf mute henchman Igor in the 3D horror classic "House of Wax".
+A year later, in 1954, he changed his last name from Buchinsky to Bronson in order to escape a perceived stigma associated with having an Eastern-European last name.
+In 1960 he landed a role in what would become his breakout film, "The Magnificent Seven", which co-starred Steve McQueen.
+From there, Bronson would continue to be a familiar face in other ensemble action/adventure movies like "The Great Escape".
+He finally broke out as a solo star in "Death Wish", which led to his being a real star with smaller studios, starring in sequels to his signature movie and other action movies unrelated to Death Wish.
+He remains a cult favorite among movie fans today.
 Charles Bronson died on August 30, 2003 at the age of 81.
 He was married three times and was survived by four children.